psb-2019-2020-s1-autonomous-robotics/beeping_dancer/README.md

 # beeping_dancer
 [Our project](https://docs.google.com/document/d/1tr92i46cixHyOB9DI_k7jKac8ZrGuXn2V3lA_N0On08/edit?usp=sharing) first beeps "Spooky Scary Skeletons" then dances by using gears connected to a motor that rotate the head and limbs.

-Links we used:

-https://en.wikipedia.org/wiki/Piano_key_frequencies
+To run, put your hand in front of the sensor.
+The ultrasonic distance sensor causes the program to dance and beep “Spooky Scary Skeletons” when it senses a nearby object.
+The frame is a large piece of cardboard with the cardboard limbs and head stuck on the front.
+On the other side is a system of gears connected to the limbs and the motor that causes the limbs to swivel back and forth.

+This robot was made by Vivi Wickersham and Maya Smith in their Autonomous Robotics class using the following links: https://en.wikipedia.org/wiki/Piano_key_frequencies

 https://www.musicnotes.com/images/productimages/large/mtd/MN0168952.gif